1jour1vin

 Wine rated (2020 guide) 95/100

-This bouquet is very refined and precise, harmoniously revealing the terroir, the aging process, and the varietal character.
+This bouquet displays great finesse and precision, with the wine harmoniously revealing its terroir, aging, and varietal character.
 Inviting notes of blackcurrant and eucalyptus.
-On the palate, the wine has a delicious, almost smooth attack.
-It has body, class and elegant tannins that lend it power and charm.
-A refreshing structure supports the aromatic expression and the persistence of the finish.
-2025-2043
+On the palate, the wine has a delicious, almost velvety attack.
+It has body, class, and elegant tannins that lend it power and charm.
+A refreshing structure that supports the aromatic expression and the persistence of the finish.
+2025–2043

 Jean-Marc Quarin